Fluorescence in the life sciences: Fluorescent proteins

 Several fluorescent protein exist in nature, but the most important one as a research tool is Green Fluorescent Protein (GFP) from the jellyfish Aequorea victoria, which spontaneously fluoresces upon folding via specific serine-tyrosine-glycine residues.
 The benefit that GFP and other fluorescent proteins have over organic dyes or quantum dots is that they can be expressed exogenously in cells alone or as a fusion protein, a protein that is created by ligating the fluorescent gene (e.g., GFP) to another gene and whose expression is driven by a housekeeping gene promoter or another specific promoter.
 This approach allows fluorescent proteins to be used as reporters for any number of biological events, such as sub-cellular localization and expression patterns.

 A variant of GFP is naturally found in corals, specifically the Anthozoa, and several mutants have been created to span the visible spectra and fluoresce longer and more stably.

 Other proteins are fluorescent but require a fluorophore cofactor, and hence can only be used in vitro; these are often found in plants and algae (phytofluors, phycobiliprotein such as allophycocyanin).

+Fluorescence for nucleic acid analyses

+Several nucleic acid analysis techniques utilized fluorescence as a read-out.
+For example, in quantitative PCR, replication of a target nucleic acid sequence is monitored for each cycle by measuring fluorescence intensity.
+The progression of these measurements can be plotted with x-axis as successive cycles of PCR, and for each cycle, Relative Fluorescence Units (RFU) plotted on the y-axis.
+With successive PCR cycles, the target nucleic acid sequence replicates which results in an increase in RFU.
+The cycle where the reaction achieves an RFU distinguishable from background is known as the Cycle time (Ct).
+Ct values can be compared to estimate the difference in the amount of starting material in different samples.
+The semi-quantitative amount of starting material in a sample can be used to estimate the abundance of a particular nucleic acid sequence.
+The abundance of a particular nucleic acid sequence (such as a gene) can indicate expression of that gene.
+Within a single reaction, the amplification of multiple nucleic acid sequences can be monitored simultaneously by using fluorophores (e.g. FAM, VIC, Cy5) with distinguishable excitation and emission spectra; this is known as multiplexed qPCR.
+Fluorescence is also used for analyses of nucleic acids in techniques such as microarray and in fluoremeters.